marek/smile/smiletray/ReadMe.txt

-Why Smile?
+Why name it Smile?
 Why not "DEATHCAM! etc":
 ------------------------
-like "say cheese" and you get a bullet in the face..
-Plus i dont want to change it once i picked it.
+It's like when you say "cheese" and you get a bullet in the face.
+Just think it terms of photography, and you'll know why.
+Plus I don't want to change it once I picked out a name.